-As only the second executive director of the Oil and Gas Development Partnership (OGDP) of Memorial University, Dr. Randolph Cooper has a big objective: to transform Newfoundland and Labrador into an internationally recognized leader in research, development, training and education related to all facets of the oil and gas industry.
+As only the second executive director of the Oil and Gas Development Partnership (OGDP) of Memorial University, Dr. Randolf Cooper has a big objective: to transform Newfoundland and Labrador into an internationally recognized leader in research, development, training and education related to all facets of the oil and gas industry.

 Dr. Cooper said he will work to provide leadership for the development of partnerships in the oil and gas sector and act as ambassador for the OGDP, both inside the university and around the world.

-“I’ll work with both the petroleum industry and the academic community to help them achieve those synergistic strengths that can be generated by a well managed strategic independence,” said Dr. Cooper.
+“I’ll work with both the petroleum industry and the academic community to help them achieve those synergistic strengths that can be generated by a well managed strategic interdependence,” said Dr. Cooper.
 “This position was a great fit as it appeals to the part of me that has always performed a bridging role.
 It’s also a great way to serve the university community, the province and make good use of both sides of my career.”

 Dr. Cooper comes to Memorial University from Austin, Texas, where he served as director of research (non-geological) for the Lucas Petroleum Group (LPG).
 He has a PhD in history from the University of Cambridge and has worked as an international business consultant from South America to South Asia.